Rate Limiting and Throttling - SLA-Based Policies (Nov 2017 and Jul 2017)

 If the selected SLA Tier is set to automatic, then API Manager instantly approves all requests for API access, and users can immediately send authenticated requests to the API.
 If the selected SLA Tier was configured with manual approval, an admin of your organization has to approve it before a user can start to send valid requests to your API.

 To approve API access requests, go to the API version page, and select the Applications tab in the bottom section of the screen.

 There you can view details about your pending and processed requests and manage them.

-You create an SLA Tier as described in /api-manager/tutorial-manage-an-api#adding-an-sla-tier.
+First, you create an SLA tier.
 If you choose manual approval, any application requests for access must be manually approved by an admin in your organization.

 Multiple SLA limits are supported under the following conditions: